 The ellipse in the animation shows two important effects:

-In a boosted grid, the photon's direction of motion is deflected towards the direction of relative motion of the two grids.
+In a boosted grid, the photon-direction is deflected away from the boost-direction.
+Equivalently, the detector-direction is deflected towards the boost-direction.
 This effect is called the aberration of light.
 In the ultra-relativistic case, the stars are seen to be bunched up towards the direction of motion of the detector.
 The aberration of light was discovered by accident by James Bradley in 1729.
 Aberration is an interesting example of an effect that could have easily been predicted before being observed, but wasn't.

 The effect of aberration can be equivalently seen as: